develop2arman/rust-all-in-one/workspace/pointers/POINTERS.md

 > `*`:	dereference

 > Rust has a feature called automatic referencing and dereferencing.Calling methods is one of the few places in Rust that has this behavior.
+Rust doesn’t have an equivalent to the -> operator; instead, Rust has a feature called automatic referencing and dereferencing.
+Calling methods is one of the few places in Rust that has this behavior.
+>
+> Here’s how it works: when you call a method with object.something(), Rust automatically adds in &, &mut, or * so object matches the signature of the method.
+In other words, the following are the same:

 ```rust,compile_fail,no_run
 p1.distance(&p2);